We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 n = len(s)

-# Helper function to check if the string is beautiful
+# Helper function to check if placing a char at pos is valid.

 return False